Location

 Project description:

-This project, by facilitating access to modern and suitable electrical equipment, could enhance household and economic actor productivity, reduce social inequalities, and strengthen women's economic empowerment.
-It would also help restore Bouaké's strategic role as a commercial hub and revitalize rural areas such as Soubré and Méagui.
+The project, by facilitating access to modern and appropriate electrical equipment, could improve the productivity of households and economic actors, reduce social inequalities, and strengthen women’s economic empowerment.
+It would also contribute to revitalizing Bouaké’s strategic role as a commercial hub and boosting rural areas such as Soubré and Méagui.

-CARE relies on 50 VSLAs, as well as on groups and individuals who have already benefited from community microproject funding under previous projects.
-These VSLAs receive support in identifying local economic opportunities and drawing up business plans.
-These are then submitted to the microfinance institution Advans Côte d'Ivoire for financing.
-An adapted credit product is offered, and a guarantee fund is set up to facilitate access to this financing.
+CARE relies on 50 AVEC (Community Self-Help Value Enhancement Associations), as well as groups and individuals who have already benefited from funding for community microprojects under previous initiatives.
+These groups receive support to identify local economic opportunities and develop business plans.
+These plans are submitted to the microfinance institution Advans Côte d’Ivoire for financing.
+A tailored credit product is offered, and a guarantee fund is established to facilitate access to this financing.

 Specific objectives:

-• Improving incomes through the development of income-generating activities for members of VSLAs, in order to strengthen the capacity to acquire electrical equipment, adapted to productive and domestic needs;
+• Improve incomes through the development of income-generating activities among members of AVEC associations, in order to strengthen their capacity to acquire electrical equipment adapted to productive and domestic needs;

-• Promoting access to and use of this equipment by different categories of electricity consumers, including collective spaces, households and economic players, in order to offer new economic opportunities to rural populations, in particular for the processing of agricultural products;
+• Promote access to and use of this equipment by different categories of electricity users, including community spaces, households, and economic actors, in order to provide new economic opportunities for rural populations, particularly for agricultural product processing;

-• Raising awareness among VSLA members and rural communities of the availability and use of electrical equipment for productive and domestic purposes.
-These actions make it possible to validate equipment projects with target VSLA members, while strengthening the economic and social autonomy of beneficiaries.
-Results include the number of loans granted to VSLA by Advans Côte d'Ivoire, the number of pieces of equipment acquired by VSLA members and the development of a savings mechanism via VSLAs to facilitate these acquisitions;
+• Raise awareness among AVEC members and rural communities about the availability and use of electrical equipment for productive and domestic purposes.
+These actions make it possible to validate equipment projects with target AVEC members while strengthening the economic and social autonomy of beneficiaries;

-• Improving the supply of electrical equipment and related services, such as installation, training and after-sales service;
+• Improve the supply of electrical equipment and related services, such as installation, training, and after-sales service in rural areas;

-• Training of community maintainers to ensure the proper use and maintenance of the equipment, thus guaranteeing its durability.
+• Train community-based maintenance technicians to ensure proper use and maintenance of the equipment, thereby guaranteeing its sustainability.

 Key Themes: